imbikrammalla/Malla_Bikram_21413647/README.md

 The original module descriptions created for Part 2 of the assessment are as follows:

 1. Module Name: Main Modular
 - Description: This module handles the retrieval of weather data for a specific location.
 - Reason for Implementation: It is essential to fetch accurate weather information to provide relevant insights to the users.
 - Assumptions Made: The weather data API will provide the required information in the expected format.

 2. Module Name: Secondary Modular
 - Description: This module calculates the average temperature for a given city.
 - Reason for Implementation: The average temperature is a crucial metric to compare against the current temperature and determine if it is above or below average.
 - Assumptions Made: The city's temperature data is available and reliable for calculation purposes.

 ### Revised Module Descriptions (After Refactoring)

-No changes were made to the module descriptions after refactoring in Part 3.
+After conducting the refactoring process in Part 3, several improvements were made to the original module descriptions.
+The refactoring aimed to enhance code readability, maintainability, and adherence to software engineering best practices.
+The following are the revised module descriptions:

+1. Module Name: calculate_average_temperature
+- Description: This module calculates the average temperature for a given city based on the minimum and maximum temperatures.
+- Reason for Implementation: This module is essential for providing users with an accurate representation of the average temperature for a specific city.
+- Assumptions Made: The module assumes that the city's temperature data is available in the city_data dictionary with the keys "Min Temp" and "Max Temp".

+1.Module Name: compare_temperature
+- Description: This module compares the temperature reading with the average temperature of a city and provides a corresponding message based on the comparison.
+- Reason for Implementation: This module allows users to determine if the temperature reading is above, below, or within 5°C of the average temperature for a specific city.
+- Assumptions Made: The module assumes that the average temperature for the city is calculated using the calculate_average_temperature module and that the temperature reading and time of day inputs are provided by the user.

+By refactoring the original code, these modules were optimized for readability and maintainability.
+The module descriptions were updated to provide clearer explanations of their purposes and assumptions.
+This refactoring process ensures that the codebase is more robust and easier to understand, facilitating future modifications and improvements.

 ## D. Modularity